 Special Events Recycling Trailer

+Are you planning an outdoor event?
+Please remember to recyle.
 The City of Atlanta encourages recycling at all outdoor events.
 If you would like to arrange for recycling materials for your event, please contact Jacquelyn Bridges, Recycling Program Manager, Sr. at

 City of Atlanta